-Your UniCard does not only serve as your student identity card, but also your library user's card.
+Your UniCard serves not only as your student identity card, but also your library user's card.
 The University Library ("Universitätsbibliothek" = UB) account number on your card is only valid after having registered online.
 To register, click here (website is in German):